CSCI-4830-002-2014/challenge-week-7/README.md

 # How many points have you earned?

-60/100?
+100/100 (minus late penalty)

 (Make your own calculation and replace the number 0 with the points you think you've earned.)

 # How many hours have you spent on this?

-5.5
+6.5

 # What is the most difficult part about this week's challenge?

-I couldn’t get my data working on Tableau :(
+I initially couldn’t get my data working on Tableau.
+Turns out that my use of Excel to view the data was causing the format to be saved in a problematic format.

 # Show and tell (10 points)